turbulenz/webgl_benchmark/README.rst

    - As `userdata <http://docs.turbulenz.com/turbulenz_services/userdata_api.html>`_ for the given user
    - In the *data/* directory of the webgl_benchmark_ project

    If existing results have been saved by the user in userdata, those results will be viewable on the graph screen (See graphing_).
-The name of the user that is currently logged-in can be found on the main local server page.
+The name of the user who is currently logged-in can be found on the main local server page.

 **Running from the benchmarkrunner.py server command**